kgish/ember-rails-template/README.md

 Special credit goes to the article [Getting Started with Rails and Ember CLI](https://spin.atomicobject.com/2017/03/06/rails-ember-cli) by Laura Robb which inspired me to create this.

+In addition to this article, I've also extended the template to use [Sass](http://sass-lang.com/) and [Bootstrap v4 alpha](https://v4-alpha.getbootstrap.com/).

 For convenience I take the liberty to repeat the most important points below.